flowcontrol12/docu/docs/04-User Guide/01-Dashboards/Management/Widgets.md

 #### *Limit*

-- Hide if too much records - resolution limit (points on the chart), after exceeding the message set in the Message field (*Message if too much records* )  will be displayed.
+- Hide if too many records - resolution limit (points on the chart), after exceeding the message set in the Message field (*Message if too many records* )  will be displayed.
   - Limit - limit value
-  - Message if too much records - message when *Limit* value is exceeded
+  - Message if too many records - message when the *Limit* value is exceeded

 ---